 Our credit program teaches the importance of credit scores, necessary skills to build and maintain good credit, and how to repair an imperfect credit score.
+Below is a sample of the credit program content.

 Credit Profile & History:

 Credit Profile & History are tracked by credit bureaus, which record your borrowing activity and assign a credit score based on your payment history, debts, and credit use.
-Your credit report is used by lenders and other organizations to assess your financial reliability.
-Understanding how credit works, its benefits and drawbacks, and how credit scores are calculated is key to building a strong credit history.

 Building & Maintaining Credit:

 Building & Maintaining Credit involves using credit responsibly and paying on time.
-Positive credit history has many benefits and remains on your report for several years, while negative information can affect you for a long time.

 Credit Recovery:

 Credit Recovery focuses on rebuilding a damaged credit profile.
-It includes managing debts, correcting errors, and understanding how long negative marks stay on your record.

 Fraud & Identity Theft are risks that can harm your credit.
-Common scams include phishing, hacking, and mail theft.
-Being aware of these methods helps protect your personal and financial information.

 Credit History: